PracticalDL/Practical-Deep-Learning-Book/code/chapter-17/README.md

 ## Code

-Please refer to the [GitHub repository](https://github.com/aws-samples/aws-deepracer-workshops) of AWS.
+Please refer to the [GitHub repository](https://github.com/aws-samples/aws-deepracer-workshops) of AWS DeepRacer.